-Here's a step-by-step process for preparing Buche.
+Here's a step-by-step process for preparing Buche:

 Although pig guts have a strong smell, the smell fades if you wash them down with a vinegar-water solution.

-Start by adding about four tablespoons of white vinegar to a large pot of water and then rub the pork belly against itself.
+Add about four tablespoons of white vinegar to a large pot of water and then rub the pork belly against itself.
 Rinse out and re-wash a couple more times.

 I also recommend you sprinkle some baking soda and rub through the inside and outside of the pig stomach for extra cleaning.
 I love using baking soda because it helps tenderize the meat when you cook it.

 After cleaning, this next pre-cooking step is critical to soften up the Buche and eliminate any weird smells.

 Place the pork belly in a big saucepan, cover it with water, and cook for three hours.
 Before removing the meat, use a fork to probe the stomach to see if it’s cooked.

 Note that the boiling process will vary depending on the size of the meat you have.
 Cooking smaller cuts takes a shorter time and vice versa for bigger portions of Buche meat.

 Depending on the duration of the boiling process, you might have to add more water so it doesn’t boil out, and you end up with burned meat.

 After boiling and softening, your Buche is now ready for chopping into small, bite-sized pieces for sautéing.